google/rappor/doc/tutorial.md

-(under construction)

 RAPPOR Tutorial
 ===============

-This doc walks through the simulation tools and data formats in the [RAPPOR repository](https://github.com/google/rappor).
-We will focus on the code, and describe the algorithm informally.
+This doc expalins the simulation tools and data formats in the [RAPPOR repository](https://github.com/google/rappor).
+We'll focus on the code, and describe the algorithm only informally.
 For details, see the [paper][].

 Start with this command: